Revolutionizing health and safety: The role of AI and digitalization at work

 Leonardo L. Pucheta

-Assistant Manager of Technological Innovation Applied to Prevention, Superintendency of Labour Risks, Argentina
+Assistant Manager of Technological Innovation Applied to Prevention, Superintendency of Labour Risks, Argentina, Argentina

 Kris de Meester